Education in Algeria: Languages

 Students in Algeria are primarily taught in Arabic, although teachers have been allowed to teach in Berber as of 2003.
 Berber teaching is allowed in Algerian schools to remove the complaints of Arabization and need for non-Algerian teachers.
-In 1994, Kabyle pupils and students boycotted Algerian schools for a year, demanding the officialization of Berber, leading to the symbolic creation of the Haut commissariat à l'amazighité (HCA) in 1995.
+In 1994, Kabyle pupils and students boycotted Algerian schools for a year, demanding the officialization of Berber, leading to the symbolic creation of the Haut Commissariat à l'Amazighité (HCA) in 1995.
 Berber was subsequently taught as a non-compulsory language in Berber speaking areas.
-As of 2017, 350,000 pupils were studying tamazight in 38 wilayas out of 48, representing 4% of all students.
+As of 2017, 350,000 pupils were studying tamazight in 38 wilayas out of 58, representing 4% of all students.
 90% of them study tamazight in Latin characters.
 In 2018, the government announced that optional classes of tamazight will be offered in all public primary and secondary schools in the future.
 The generalization of Amazigh education was met with some opposition in Arabic-speaking areas.
 As of 2023, according to the education minister, education in Amazigh is still being rolled out to all Algerian schools.

 Before colonialism, Algeria was home primarily to Arabic and Berber speakers.
 Due to Algeria's French colonial past, French was the first foreign language taught in Algerian schools.
 However, a month before independence, Algerian revolutionary leaders declared that the future State would be committed to arabisation.
 Ahmed Ben Bella implemented linguistic arabisation laws in primary schools and required teaching in Arabic on all levels from 1963/1964.
 In 2004, language restrictions were enforced that made 90% of all teaching in Algerian schools in Arabic.
 In November 2005, Parliament passed laws that banned private schools from teaching in any other language but Arabic.

 Linguistics has been a source of contention for the Algerian educational system.
 The shift from bilingualism in French and Arabic to monolingualism in Arabic has created issues with graduates trying to enter the economic market.

 Literacy

-The literacy rate in Algeria has improved significantly in the decades since independence.
+The literacy rate in Algeria has improved significantly in the decades since independence from France.
 In 1950, the Algerian adult literacy rate was less than 20%.
 After independence in 1962, more than 85% of the population was still illiterate.
 As of 2015, Algeria's literacy rate is estimated to be around 80%, higher than the literacy rates of Morocco and Egypt, but lower than Libya's literacy rate.
 Of the 2015 literacy rate, 87% of Algerian males are literate, compared to 73% of Algerian females.

+Since the Multilingual National Strategy for Literacy was put in place in 2008, over 3.6 million Algerians have been lifted out of illiteracy.
+Between 2008 and 2022, the illiteracy rate fell from 22.30% to 7.4%.
+Algeria's efforts have been rewarded with the 2019 UNESCO King Sejong Literacy Prize.